There are five main divisions:

 5) PROJECT DIVISION:

-Department of Finance also implement various projects which is directly beneficial for the Tibetans such as Entrepreneurship Development, Women Empowerment, Financing Services and Opportuniuties for Voluntery services within CTA.
+Department of Finance also implements various projects which are directly beneficial for Tibetans, such as Entrepreneurship Development, Women Empowerment, Financing Services and opportunities for Voluntary services within CTA.
 They are:

 - Tibetan Entrepreneurship Development (TED):

-TED is one of the initiative of Department of Finance which provides end-to-end business development services to the Tibetan entrepreneurs in India and Nepal.
+TED is one of the initiatives of the Department of Finance, which provides end-to-end business development services to Tibetan entrepreneurs in India and Nepal.
 It also aims to build an enabling ecosystem for Tibetans.
-By linking Tibetans to global entrepreneurship trends, and by accelerating their access to value-add networks and focused patient capital in a variety of sectors, TED aims to unleash the economic and social impact of Tibetan entrepreneurs to the Tibetan Diaspora’s sustainability.
-Through its focus on entrepreneurship education at schools and across the Tibetan settlements in India, TED will leverage the demonstrated capability and affinity of Tibetans to start new ventures to transform them into enterprises that are capable of competing with non-Tibetan start-ups and businesses, and capture market-share within Tibetan communities and outside alike.
+By linking Tibetans to global entrepreneurship trends and by accelerating their access to value-add networks and focused patient capital in a variety of sectors, TED aims to unleash the economic and social impact of Tibetan entrepreneurs on the Tibetan Diaspora’s sustainability.
+Through its focus on entrepreneurship education at schools and across the Tibetan settlements in India, TED will leverage the demonstrated capability and affinity of Tibetans to start new ventures to transform them into enterprises that are capable of competing with non-Tibetan start-ups and businesses and capture market share within Tibetan communities and outside alike.
 As the next generation of Tibetans come to the forefront in leadership positions within the exile community, it has become imperative for CTA to evolve and become competitive in its services.
-The development of the Tibetan Entrepreneurship Development (TED) is recommended as one of the major avenues for pivoting paradigm-shifting and sustainable change.
+The development of Tibetan Entrepreneurship Development (TED) is recommended as one of the major avenues for pivoting paradigm-shifting and sustainable change.

 - Women Empowering Desk (WED):

-In 2008 the Central Tibetan Administration adopted the first ever Tibetan Women’s Empowerment policy with an objective to enable Tibetan women and girls to participate as equal partners in all socio-economic and political activities.
+In 2008 the Central Tibetan Administration adopted the first-ever Tibetan Women’s Empowerment policy with the objective of enabling Tibetan women and girls to participate as equal partners in all socio-economic and political activities.
 In 2017 the policy was revised and enhanced to better enable Tibetan women to fully participate and contribute to Tibetan society and the world.
 The Women’s empowerment desk of CTA was established to implement this policy and to achieve these goals.
-The main objective of the Women’s Empowerment Desk (WED) is to build a gender just and inclusive tibetan community.
+The main objective of the Women’s Empowerment Desk (WED) is to build a gender-just and inclusive Tibetan community.
 We work to ensure that all the CTA programs are gender inclusive, where women, men and others participate and benefit equally.
 Women’s Empowerment Desk has been associated with organising different programs and projects over the years.
-Some of the key initiatives includes, training and workshops on Gender sensitivity, women’s empowerment, women leadership, sexual and reproductive health, legal empowerment, economic empowerment.
-They also did Research and development study on status of Tibetan women & girls and gender equity.
-It also aims to Strengthening CTA capacity to address key issues facing Tibetan women and girls.
+Some of the key initiatives include training and workshops on Gender sensitivity, women’s empowerment, women’s leadership, sexual and reproductive health, legal empowerment, and economic empowerment.
+They also did a Research and development study on the status of Tibetan women & girls and gender equity.
+It also aims to Strengthen CTA’s capacity to address key issues facing Tibetan women and girls.

 - Gang-Jong Development Finance Private Limited (GDF):

-Gang-Jong Development Finance Private Limited was incorporated on 27th November 2017, as an unlisted company, registered with Registrar of Companies in the state of Himachal Pradesh (HP).
-The registered office of the company is located at Gangchen Kyishong, Dharamshala, Kangra, HP 176215 India.
-The Company is registered with the Reserve Bank of India for carrying on business as Non-Banking Finance Company (Non- Deposit Taking).
-Gang-Jong will aim to provide need based and competitively priced loan products to the micro and small enterprises, community of small businessmen and entrepreneurs in hill stations and tourist areasby understanding their financial needs, repaying capacity.
+Gang-Jong Development Finance Private Limited was incorporated on 27th November 2017 as an unlisted company registered with the Registrar of Companies in the state of Himachal Pradesh (HP).
+The registered office of the company is located at Gangchen Kyishong, Dharamshala, Kangra, HP 176215, India.
+The Company is registered with the Reserve Bank of India for carrying on business as a Non-Banking Finance Company (Non-Deposit Taking).
+Gang-Jong will aim to provide need-based and competitively priced loan products to micro and small enterprises, a community of small businessmen and entrepreneurs in hill stations and tourist areas by understanding their financial needs, and repaying capacity.
 Apart from providing loans, Gang-Jong will provide consulting, training and support services to the constituent clients.

 - Tibet Corps (Volunteer Services):